TandaHQ/react-hackernews-bootcamp-one/chapters/zero.md

 Save and refresh.
 You should see no changes.

-If you're lost, this is commit caa6562 on the branch `chapter-one`.
+If you're lost, or you get stuck, your code should look like [this](https://github.com/TandaHQ/react-hackernews-bootcamp-one/blob/5a615dab5d1fc2c8bafb91ebd1634225e2c7c1d5/source/index.js).

 ### Some more JSX